marioparaschiv/dm-opener/README.md

 ---

 <div align="center">
-  Small script to extract private message channels from a @discord data package & open them on a certain account.
+  Small script to extract private message channels from a discord data package & open them on a certain account.
 </div>

 ---